'Just Plain False': Facebook Responds to Wall Street Journal Reporting on Its Research

 A representative for the paper did not immediately return a request for comment on Facebook’s statement.

-For the last few years, Instagram researchers have been studying this impact on their users.
+For the last few years, researchers at Instagram — which was acquired by Facebook for reportedly $1 billion in cash and stock in 2012 — have been studying this impact on their users.
 Their findings, obtained from an internal Facebook message board by Journal and published this week, revealed 32% of teen girls who felt bad about their bodies felt worse because of Instagram.
 Among those having suicidal thoughts, 13% of British teens and 6% of American teens linked that desire to Instagram, according to the research.